Skip to main content

 Connect with an API

 The Weaviate client libraries use API keys to authenticate to Weaviate Cloud instances.
-By default, API keys are enabled for all clusters.
-Both Serverless and Sandbox clusters have two types of keys:
+If RBAC is disabled, two API keys are created by default.
+Both Serverless and Sandbox clusters have these two types of keys:

 The Weaviate server authenticates every request.